ZenonEl/TelegramMediaRelayBot/docs/documentation/en/accesspolicy.md

 ### 🛠 Configuring Access Policy

 To configure the access policy, open the `appsettings.json` file and find the `AccessPolicy` section.
+Changes are applied without restart.
+You can also set parameters via ENV using the `AccessPolicy__...` format.

 Here is an example configuration:

 ```json
 "AccessPolicy": {